VictorKwong/citrubrain/README.md

 - Created `Layout.js` to wrap all pages with consistent structure
   - Includes shared **Navbar** and **Footer**
   - Connected via `_app.js` to maintain a clean architecture

+### 🔍 Search Bar Functionality
+- Input field tied to state using `useState`
+- Search icon replaced with a clean **inline SVG** for scalability and styling
+- Form is ready to support future features:
+  - Search routing (e.g., `/search?q=...`)
+  - Live filtering or autocomplete

 ---